 Getting Started

-Use Writizzy as a headless CMS — fetch your blog content via the public API to power any frontend.
+Use Writizzy as a headless CMS, read your content and publish programmatically via the public API.

 The Writizzy public API lets you use your blog as a headless CMS.
-Write and publish in Writizzy, then pull your content into any frontend — Next.js, Astro, a mobile app, or anything that can make an HTTP request.
+Pull your published content into any frontend, Next.js, Astro, a mobile app, or anything that can make an HTTP request, and push new content in programmatically.

 What the API gives you